CDOT-EDX/Project/README.md

 createSlide now supports one options object being passed versus multiples...

 therefore use: `var anySlide = new AVIATION.Slide( options )`

+**NOTE: The example below doesn't use a properly formatted JSON, make sure to use proper JSON **      This can be validated easily using a tool such as: http://jsonlint.com/

 Acceptable options and defaults are as follows: